Background radiation: Terrestrial sources

-Terrestrial radiation, for the purpose of the table above, only includes sources that remain external to the body.
+Terrestrial background radiation, for the purpose of the table above, only includes sources that remain external to the body.
 The major radionuclides of concern are potassium, uranium and thorium and their decay products, some of which, like radium and radon are intensely radioactive but occur in low concentrations.
 Most of these sources have been decreasing, due to radioactive decay since the formation of the Earth, because there is no significant amount currently transported to the Earth.
-Thus, the present activity on earth from uranium-238 is only half as much as it originally was because of its 4.5 billion year half-life, and potassium-40 (half-life 1.25 billion years) is only at about 8% of original activity.
+Thus, the present activity on Earth from uranium-238 is only half as much as it originally was because of its 4.5 billion year half-life, and potassium-40 (half-life 1.25 billion years) is only at about 8% of original activity.
 But during the time that humans have existed the amount of radiation has decreased very little.

 Many shorter half-life (and thus more intensely radioactive) isotopes have not decayed out of the terrestrial environment because of their on-going natural production.
 Examples of these are radium-226 (decay product of thorium-230 in decay chain of uranium-238) and radon-222 (a decay product of radium-226 in said chain).

-Thorium and uranium (and their daughters) primarily undergo alpha and beta decay, and aren't easily detectable.
+Thorium and uranium (and their daughters) primarily undergo alpha and beta decay, and are not easily detectable.
 However, many of their daughter products are strong gamma emitters.
 Thorium-232 is detectable via a 239 keV peak from lead-212, 511, 583 and 2614 keV from thallium-208, and 911 and 969 keV from actinium-228.
 Uranium-238 manifests as 609, 1120, and 1764 keV peaks of bismuth-214 (cf. the same peak for atmospheric radon).
 Potassium-40 is detectable directly via its 1461 keV gamma peak.

 The level over the sea and other large bodies of water tends to be about a tenth of the terrestrial background.
 Conversely, coastal areas (and areas by the side of fresh water) may have an additional contribution from dispersed sediment.